The Energy Sector

 Natural hydro- and geothermal resources have made Iceland the world’s largest green energy producer per capita.
 For an overview of Icelandic energy data, please go to our special data section.

 Presently, the hydro- and geothermal resources supply almost 100% of Iceland’s consumption of electricity and approximately 85% of Iceland’s total consumption of primary energy.
-Of that total, 20% comes from hydropower- and 65% from geothermal sources.
+Of the total primary energy consumption, approximately 20% comes from hydropower- and 65% from geothermal sources.
 This is the world’s highest share of renewable energy in any national total energy budget.

-Iceland’s current power generation totals about 17 TWh annually, which is about 35% of the estimated potential.
+Iceland’s current power generation totals about 19 TWh annually (which is about 35% of the estimated potential geothermal- and hydropower sources).
 This makes Iceland world’s largest electricity generator per capita with approximately 55,000 kWh per person.
-In comparison, the EU average is less than 6,000 kWh.
+In comparison, the EU average is close to 6,000 kWh.
+In recent years Icelandic companies have started to harness wind energy, which is likely to grow substantially in the coming years.

 Due to economics and unharnessed possibilities, hydropower and geothermal power will continue to be the main source of growth of the energy industry in Iceland.
 The total potential generating capacity of Icelandic hydro- and geothermal resources has been estimated 50 TWh/year.
 When environmental concerns are taken into account the expected total electric generation is probably close to 30 TWh annually.